-Starbucks reward Starbucks Rewards members for new members referrals.
+Starbucks rewards members for new referrals.
 When members invite their friends to join Starbucks Rewards and the member racks up stars ~ the friend receives a FREE Drink, and the member gets 6 BONUS stars added to their account for each friend that signs up.

-- Train Employees: If possible, launch the loyalty rewards program to employees a few weeks before its made public to enable staff to identify technology or processes that need to be resolved.
+If possible, launch the loyalty rewards program to employees a few weeks before its made public to enable staff to identify technology or processes that need to be resolved.
 Develop a loyalty program benefits “cheat sheet” for employees.
-This cheat sheet should include a succinct list of benefits of why a customer would want to enroll in the program, Make the benefits easy to articulate, simple to understand, and easily remembered.
+This cheat sheet should include a brief list of benefits of why a customer would want to enroll in the program, Make the benefits easy to articulate, simple to understand, and easily remembered.

-Edwin Watts Golf launched their LoyalTee Rewards loyalty program to employees with a training guide.
-This guide helped the store associates and CSR to know the value of the new loyalty program to the company and most importantly to the customer.
+Edwin Watts Golf launched its LoyalTee Rewards loyalty program to employees with a training guide.
+This guide helped the store associates and CSR to know the value of the new loyalty program to the company and, most importantly, to the customer.
 The guide was detailed about how employees should respond to questions.
 Employees could access the easy-to-use guide when they had a question that they couldn’t answer.
 Remember — when your employees are excited and knowledgeable about the loyalty program, these feelings translate when they speak to customers.

-- Target Existing Customers: If you have a customer list, send out an email or text message encouraging your customers to sign up for your loyalty program.
-Explain the perks of the program and give them a sign-up incentive for joining — bonus points, discount or gift with purchase.
+If you have a customer list, send out an email, text message or push notification on your mobile app encouraging your customers to sign up for your loyalty program.
+Explain the perks of the program and give them a signup incentive for joining — bonus points, discount, or gift with purchase.
 Also, include a loyalty program banner in your transactional emails like order confirmation emails and shipping confirmation emails to increase awareness about the program.

-TJ Maxx sent an email invitation to consumers to join their new loyalty program, TJX Rewards Access before was is extended to the public.
+TJ Maxx sent an email invitation to consumers to join their new loyalty program, TJX Rewards Access, before it was is extended to the public.
 This communication strategy was likely to produce brand and program enthusiasm that can spread by word of mouth.

 Filed under: Loyalty Marketing